Kartik-T29/PBL/README.md

 In order to download the movie dataset, the backend needs access to your Kaggle API credentials.

 1.  **Download your API Token:** Go to your Kaggle account page (e.g., `https://www.kaggle.com/YourUsername/account`) and click on **Create New API Token**.
 This will download a `kaggle.json` file.
+    *   If the file does not download automatically, you can manually create a file named `kaggle.json` and paste the credentials displayed on the screen.

 2.  **Place the API Token:**
     *   **For Linux/macOS:** Create a folder named `.kaggle` in your home directory (`~/.kaggle`) and place the `kaggle.json` file inside it.